ioi/translation/README.md

 into various languages during the International Olympiads in Informatics.
 The system has been developed and first used in the IOI 2017 in Tehran, Iran.

-This fork, used in IOI 2019 Baku.
+This fork is used in IOI 2020, Singapore.

 Features
 --------